RIAPS/riaps.github.io/tutorials/launch.md

 # RIAPS Application Management Tutorial

 Each RIAPS system includes a dedicated control node that will launch and control applications using the RIAPS control app (**riaps_ctrl**) to interact with available RIAPS hosts.
 Each available RIAPS host runs a deployment control application (**riaps_deplo**), which is typically running as a background process on the remote hardware.
-This tutorial will explain how to deploy a RIAPS application using the control app and how to verify the system is working as desired.
+This tutorial will explain tips and tricks for the application management process and verifying the system is working as desired.

->MM TODO:  update summary after developing more of below
+[TOC]

 ## RIAPS Control App (riaps_ctrl)